jaelyontway/ME396P-quant-bot/README.md

 Quant Bot stitches together Google News scraping, ML‑based margin prediction, and an NVDA trading simulation.
 You can either run the full controller for a cached date or trigger individual stages while iterating on a single component.

+Note that you currently CANNOT get everything to work end-to-end without some manual work because unfortunately our news APIs dont give full download access unless you pay money.

 - **Controller‑driven demo** – type a date from `data/demo_data/`, and `controllerProgram.py` copies the CSVs, executes EAST, and launches the simulation.
 - **Modular workflow** – use the scripts under `data_fetching/`, `src/east/`, `training/`, and `simulation/` independently when you only need a subset of the pipeline.

-If you prefer a picture before diving in, the diagrams in `ARCHITECTURE.md` outline the end‑to‑end data flow.
+See the diagrams in `ARCHITECTURE.md` for a visual explanation of how our files work.

 ---